 “Not yet.
 Give me a minute?”
 Bernie deadbolted and chained her door, flipped the small brass horseshoe over the peg.
 She grabbed her oversized purse full of Beretta and ammunition, slipped out the sliding glass door onto the patio and stopped in her tracks.
 She bent over, looked under the gull wing door of a short, squatty, rumbly custom painted dwarf pickup with a Swamp Vue logo on the short, glossy wooden bed panel.

 “Get in.”
 The car was moving before she pulled the door down.
 “Agent Hyland didn’t get the password text back from the escorts.
-He called, said to meet him out back, they’re out of it, ‘here’s the money, good luck.’”
+He called, said to meet him out back.
+Told me they’re out of it, ‘here’s the money, good luck.’”

 “Weasle-y asshole.
 And whatever this is we’re riding in that’s not our rented Camry came from where?”